- Give a Gift to the Museum

 Request / Download and complete a Temporary Custody Form

 Please do not drop off or mail objects without first contacting the museum - we want to make sure that your potential gift is properly identified and cared for.

 3. The Curator of Collections will discuss your donation with the Museum Director and NAWCC, Inc., Executive Director.
 The Curator of Collections will then contact the donor regarding the status of their proposed donation.

 4. If an object is approved by the Museum staff for accession, it is presented to the Board Museum Collection Committee for approval.

 Have your object appraised by an independent third party.
 The Museum cannot provide appraisals for your donation.

-5. If approved for accession, the Museum Director will contact the donor to arrange for the transfer of the donation to the museum and will provide the donor with a signed Certificate of Gift form transferring legal title to the museum.
+5. If approved for accession, the Curator of Collections will contact the donor to arrange for the transfer of the donation to the museum and will provide the donor with a signed Certificate of Gift form transferring legal title to the museum.